ajeet-trader/GOLD_FX_EA/phase2_guide.md

    - **Logic**: 5/13 EMA cross + Stochastic in extremes + Low ATR environment
    - **Risk**: 1% per trade, max 2 positions

+5. **SP500MeanReversion.mqh** - Indices Mean Reversion Strategy
+   - **Symbol**: SP500
+   - **Timeframe**: H1
+   - **Logic**: BB extremes + RSI oversold/overbought
+   - **Risk**: 1% per trade

 ### ✅ Updated Core Engine

 - **EAEngine.mqh** - Now integrates Strategy Dispatcher
 - Automatic strategy registration based on EA configuration
 - Multi-strategy tick processing
 - Enhanced logging for strategy events

+### ✅ Broker Agnostic Symbol Discovery

+- **SymbolManager.mqh** - A new core utility to handle broker-specific symbol names.
+- **How it works:** Before a strategy is initialized, the engine asks the `SymbolManager` to find the correct symbol.
+It takes a base symbol (e.g., "EURUSD") and tries common variations (e.g., "EURUSDm", "EURUSD.pro") until it finds one that is valid on the broker's server.
+- **Benefit:** This makes the EA automatically adapt to different brokers, eliminating "Invalid Symbol" errors and removing the need for manual configuration.

 ---